-In this paper, we are interested in the prediction of possibility of cavitation that would results in the formation of detached vapor bubbles that travel with the liquid.
+In this paper, we are interested in the idea that cavitation can induce the formation of detached vapor bubbles that travel with the liquid.

 According to the traditional criterion, cavitation occurs when the pressure drops below the breaking strength of liquid.
 This threshold value depends on the type of nucleation.
-In the homogeneous nucleation, the nucleation sites are temporary microscopic voids that are results of the thermal motion within the liquid.
+In the homogeneous nucleation, the nucleation sites are temporary microscopic voids that are associated with thermal motion within the liquid.
 In this case, the critical pressure could be much lower than the vapor pressure.
-However, in heterogeneous nucleation which occurs in the most of the engineering situations, rupture occurs at the boundary between the liquid and solid wall of container or between liquid and small solid particles suspended in the liquid.
+However, in heterogeneous nucleation, which occurs in most engineering situations, rupture occurs at the boundary between the liquid and solid or between liquid and small solid particles suspended in the liquid.
 In this case, rupture could occur at pressures closer to the vapor pressure.
+It can be argued that in the case of heterogeneous cavitation, which depends so critically on impurities and sample preparation, the notion that the opening of cavitation in a liquid is better described by the words "breaking strength" than by the thermodynamics of ideal phase change of liquid/vapor in equilibrium.
+The action of viscous stresses is most definitely non-equilibrium ; we are using "cavitation" in the sense of rupture of liquids not following exactly laws of liquid/vapor equilibrium.

-Joseph (1998) proposed that the important parameter in cavitation is the total stress which include both the pressure and viscous stress.
-Therefore, the cavitation occurs when the maximum principal stress drops below the breaking strength of liquid.
-Using this criterion, Funada et al. (2006) predicted the cavitation of a two-dimensional steady viscous potential flow through an aperture.
+Joseph (1998) proposed that cavitation can be induced by the total stress, which includes both the pressure and the viscous stress.
+Cavitation occurs when the maximum principal stress drops below the breaking strength of liquid.
+Using this criterion, Funada et al. (2006) predicted cavitation of a two-dimensional steady viscous potential flow through an aperture.
 Also, for axisymmetric viscous flow through an orifice, Dabiri et al. (2007) predicted cavitation using Joseph's total-stress criterion to post-process the solutions of the Navier-Stokes equations.
 These papers take a common approach although the configurations vary widely.
-Using the new criterion, the likelihood for cavitation at each point in the field is determined.
-Of course, if cavitation does occur, the flow field can be drastically changed.
-In that sense, the analytical approach is similar to the approach used in hydrodynamic stability analysis where the field evaluated for likelihood of instability is very different from the field that occurs in the unstable situation.
-A similar approach is used in this paper.
+Based on this new criterion, the inception of cavitation at each point in the field is determined.
+If cavitation does occur, the flow field can be drastically changed.
+This approach is similar to that used in the analysis of hydrodynamic stability in which the field at risk to instability is very different from the one that develops after the onset of instability.